So, what is Diabetes? The term ‘diabetes’ means excessive urination and the word ‘Mellitus’ means honey.

 Losing weight can lower your blood sugar levels.
 Remember that physical activity lowers blood sugar.
 Check your blood sugar level before any activity.
 Try to move around a bit every 30 minutes.
 It helps to choose activities that you enjoy, such as walking or swimming so that you can make them part of your daily routine.

-- Less saturated fats.
+- Try to consume less saturated fats.

-Don’t be fooled into thinking you’re at the mercy of Diabetes.
+You’re not at the mercy of Diabetes.
 You can control it.
 You can do this by eating healthily, taking regular physical activity, and complying with the prescribed regime of medication.
 Have your annual check-up to ensure sure you’re still in control of all aspects of your diabetes.

 You can call Dr. Natalia Bratu for an appointment on advice.